-BBC chairman quits over role in £800k ‘Cash for Boris’ loan
+BBC chair quits over role in £800k ‘Cash for Boris’ loan

+Richard Sharp, a Conservative Party donor, says he is standing down in the interests of the broadcaster

 Mr Sharp, a Conservative Party donor, said he was standing down in the interests of the broadcaster.

-But Labour said he should have been sacked “weeks ago” after his role in an up to £800,000 loan for Boris Johnson in Downing Street emerged.
+But Labour said he should have been sacked “weeks ago” after the revelation of his role in arranging an up to £800,000 loan guarantee for Boris Johnson when the former prime minister was still in Downing Street.

 And a former commissioner for public appointments called for Mr Johnson’s role in the saga to be examined further.